 Black liquor gasification (BLG) is currently being developed as an alternative technology for energy and chemical recovery.
 In the gasification process the main fraction of the organic content in the black liquor is converted to a synthesis gas (syngas) and the pulping chemicals are recovered and returned to the pulping process, similar to the recovery boiler process.
-The syngas can be used as a feedstock for production of biofuels such as DME (dimethyl ether), methanol, FT (Fisher-Tropsch) fuels or hydrogen, or as a fuel for electricity generation in a combined cycle cogeneration unit.
+The syngas can be used as a feedstock for production of biofuels such as DME (dimethyl ether), methanol, FT (Fisher-Tropsch) fuels or hydrogen, or as a fuel for electricity generation in a combined cycle cogeneration unit (see Chapter 2 for a general description of gasification processes).
 Several BLG technologies have been under development during the past 30 years.
-Today, the major developer of BLG technology is the Swedish company Chemrec.
-Their technology is based on pressurized, high-temperature (950-1000°C), oxygen-blown, entrained-flow gasification.9 (See Chapter 9 for a discussion on prerequisites for a future development of this and other gasification technologies in Europe.)
+In recent years, the major developer of BLG technology has been the Swedish company Chemrec.
+Their technology is based on pressurised, high-temperature (950-1000°C), oxygen-blown, entrained-flow gasification.
+(See Chapter 12 for a discussion on prerequisites for a future development of this and other gasification technologies in Europe.)